 Make sure you pick up a flashlight and batteries for trick-or-treating night.
 Equally important is to supply your child with a material tote bag to carry candy.
 Paper bags can break and cause chaos and candy littering everywhere when they do.

 I prefer taking the children out and delegating candy detail to the hubby.
 This is great exercise for working off all the homemade popcorn balls and way easier than that constant up and down with the doorbell.

 A pancho is not a bad thing to have with you.
 If it drizzles, you can always throw one on your child at the last minute.

-Whatever you do, just have fun and do stay safe with your child.
+Whatever you do, just have fun for Halloween and do stay safe with your child.